Finetuning CLIP to Reason about Pairwise Differences: Experiments

 \subsection{Experiment Details}

 \paragraph{Generating Our Synthetic Dataset} To generate our PC-CLIP finetuning dataset of pairwise comparisons, we use LLaMA2-13B-chat-hf \citep{touvron2023llama}.
 We find that this model gives more coherent descriptions of differences when compared to the base checkpoints that are not finetuned as chatbots.
 We generate comparatives on two datasets, COCO \citep{lin2014microsoft} and CUB-200-2011 \citep{reed2016learning}.
 We report our primary results finetuning on comparisons derived from COCO, while we defer results with CUB to Appendix \ref{appx:cub_pretrain}.
-As the number of pairs scales quadratically in the dataset size, we create pairs (and their corresponding language differences) from 1000 randomly sampled images.
-After we perform our filtering strategy to remove poor-quality generations (detailed in Appendix \ref{appx:filtering}), this corresponds to a pretraining dataset of roughly 560,000 comparisons on COCO. \\
+As the number of pairs scales quadratically in the dataset size, we create pairs (and their corresponding language differences) from 1000 randomly sampled images. \rebuttal{We first perform a round of filtering based on simple heuristics on text language and structure, to filter out instances that have very low coherency} (detailed in Appendix \ref{appx:filtering}), which results in a dataset of roughly 560,000 comparisons on COCO. \\

-\paragraph{Evaluation} We evaluate our method on a variety of image classification tasks: CIFAR100 \citep{Krizhevsky2009LearningML}, Flowers102 \citep{Nilsback08}, SUN397 \citep{xiao2010sun}, EuroSAT \citep{helber2019eurosat}, and CUB-200-2011 \citep{WahCUB_200_2011}.
-We perform our difference-based classification on multiple datasets: Animals with Attributes 2 (AwA2) \citep{xian2018zero}, CUB \citep{WahCUB_200_2011}, CIFAR100 \citep{Krizhevsky2009LearningML}, and Flowers102 \citep{Nilsback08}.
+\paragraph{Evaluation} We evaluate our method on a variety of image classification tasks: CIFAR100 \citep{krizhevsky2009learning}, Flowers102 \citep{Nilsback08}, SUN397 \citep{xiao2010sun}, EuroSAT \citep{helber2019eurosat}, and CUB-200-2011 \citep{WahCUB_200_2011}.
+We perform our difference-based classification on multiple datasets: Animals with Attributes 2 (AwA2) \citep{xian2018zero}, CUB \citep{WahCUB_200_2011}, CIFAR100 \citep{krizhevsky2009learning}, and Flowers102 \citep{Nilsback08}.

 For difference-based classification tasks, instead of standard classification, we generate pairs of instances from different classes and an attribute that reflects a difference in these classes (e.g., ``\textit{The first image is larger}'').
 For AwA2, we have access to class-level binary attributes (e.g., fur, color, habitat) describing each class.
 We generate a string from the difference in these binary vectors between any two images from different classes.
 For CIFAR100, we use coarse-grained labels to infer information about relative \textit{size} for classes.
 CIFAR100 contains the coarse-grained labels of ``\textit{large carnivores}'', ``\textit{large omnivores and herbivores}'', and ''\textit{small mammals}''.
 Thus, we define a task of predicting which of the two images is larger, where one has a coarse-grained label containing ``\textit{large}'' and while the other contains ``\textit{small}''.
 On CUB, we have access to captions of each image, so we use LLaMA2 \citep{touvron2023llama} as before in generating differences.
 This most closely aligns with the same notion of differences as in pretraining, although there is a significant distribution shift as the images and captions are solely comprised of birds.
 Finally, on Flowers102, we can infer \textit{color}, we generate a task for differentiating color between a group of yellow flowers (``\textit{yellow iris}'', ``\textit{daffodil}'', ``\textit{sunflowers}'', and ``\textit{goldenrod}'') and a group of blue flowers (``\textit{blue poppy}'' and ''\textit{bluebells}'').
 Further details and examples of these differences for all datasets are given in Appendix \ref{appx:difference_class_details}. \\